nikhil2001-create/Asic-Design-Class/README.md

 ### 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.
 Conditions to be verified before moving forward with custom designed cell layout:

-Condition 1: The input and output ports of the standard cell should lie on the intersection of the vertical and horizontal tracks.
+* Condition 1: The input and output ports of the standard cell should lie on the intersection of the vertical and horizontal tracks.
-Condition 2: Width of the standard cell should be odd multiples of the horizontal track pitch.
+* Condition 2: Width of the standard cell should be odd multiples of the horizontal track pitch.
-Condition 3: Height of the standard cell should be even multiples of the vertical track pitch.
+* Condition 3: Height of the standard cell should be even multiples of the vertical track pitch.

-Commands to open the custom inverter layout
+**Commands to open the custom inverter layout:**

 ```c
 # Change directory to vsdstdcelldesign
 cd Desktop/work/tools/openlane_working_dir/openlane/vsdstdcelldesign